NLnetLabs/unbound-manual/source/getting-started/configuration.rst

 Configuration
 -------------

-The configuration of Unbound can be a little tricky due to the extensive array of configurable options.
+Unbound has a vast array of configuration options for advanced use cases, which can seem a little overwhelming at first.
+Luckily, all of the defaults are sensible and secure, so in a lot of environments you can run Unbound without changing any options.
 Below we will go through a basic, recommended config, but feel free to add and experiment with options as you need them.

-Also feel free to remove lines that are commented out (uncommenting by removing ``#``) if they are not necessary in your setup.
+.. @TODO in the future we can put a forward link to the configuration options + explanations for advanced users.

-Note that the instructions in this page assume that Unbound is already installed.
+..
+Note:: The instructions in this page assume that Unbound is already installed.

 The basic configuration is shown below.